Research and the lived-experiences of autistic people are now showing that special interests are an important part of an autistic person’s make-up.

-Engine Shed provides a safe and understanding environment for the children to develop social and communication skills which can be difficult in a public arena or at home.
+All Aboard Club provides a safe and understanding environment for the children to develop social and communication skills which can be difficult in a public arena or at home.
 These skills are vital to the emotional well being of children and for their independence.

 The following articles and research help to explain the importance of special interests:

 - Autism, intense interests and support in school: from wasted efforts to shared understandings: New research showing that special interests are linked to a range of educational and longer-term benefits for autistic children.

 - Why children with autism love trains: Telegraph article with the 10 best UK rail adventures for families (including the Engine Shed)